After your goats have their kids. Here are some tips on what needs to be done.

 Watch for mastitis

 It is important to watch your doe closely to make sure she doesn’t get mastitis.
-If my does bag is getting to full and tight I milk some out (I have Nubian does with plenty of milk).
+If my does bag is getting too full and tight I milk some out (I have Nubian does with plenty of milk).
 I do this to prevent mastitis, especially if there is only one kid or if they are only eating out of one side.
-If I only have one kid I end up milking everyday twice a day.
+If I only have one kid I end up milking every day twice a day.
 If you do things the right way, the milk is wonderful to drink.
-(More about this on another post.)
+(More about this in another post.)

 How to tell if your doe is getting mastitis.
 If the bag is hot and tight, clumps of milk or blood come out of the teat when you milk, you have got a problem.
 If you don’t take care of this quick you can lose your doe as a milker or worse yet she could die.
 This is a serious infection and needs quick action.